Below you can find information about the different classes available across GG&C and information on when they run.

 This class is available from 12 weeks pregnant onwards.
 It will provide you with an opportunity to discuss pregnancy related changes to your body and how to manage them.
 It also aims to promote health, wellbeing and exercise in pregnancy.

-This class is available for women who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
-This class runs at the Queen Elizabeth University Maternity Hospital every Monday in the afternoon for face to face classes at 13.15pm and Thursday morning at 11.15am.
-If you would like to join the class, please contact our obstetrics department.
+This face to face class is available for women who are struggling with Pelvic Girdle Pain (PGP) during their pregnancy.
+This class runs at the Queen Elizabeth University Maternity Hospital once a week on a Thursday morning at 11.15am.
+If you think you are suffering from Pelvic Girdle Pain, please complete the following self-referral form.

 Information about how to manage PGP is available here.